 At the beginning of October 117 AD, the moment came for Hadrian to leave Antioch for Rome, leaving the command of the province of Syria to Catilius Severus who had just been installed as legate.
 But the Emperor could not return directly to Rome.
-There was trouble with the tribes beyond the lower and middle Danube, the Sarmatian Iazyges who lived to the west of the province of Dacia and the Roxolani who lived between the Djnepr and the Don on the Eastern Ukrainian steppe.
+He had received news of the uprising of the Sarmatian tribes who lived beyond the lower and middle Danube.
+The Iazyges were mounting an offensive against the frontier of Pannonia while the Roxolani, who lived on the Eastern Ukrainian steppe, were attacking the limes of Moesia Inferior.
 Hadrian dispatched the armies from the east ahead of him, and departed Syria as soon as he was able.

 Then, on hearing of the incursions of the Sarmatians and Roxolani, he sent the troops ahead and set out for Moesia.
 HA Had.
 6.6

 The first stage of Hadrian’s journey towards Dacia was to take him to Ancyra (modern Ankara) in central Asia Minor.
 On 13th October 117 AD, the new Emperor arrived in Mopsucrene, a city located north of Tarsus in the eastern part of the province of Cilicia.

 What routes did Hadrian take from Antioch to Rome via the Balkans?
 Most of the literary sources from the 2nd century AD have been lost and the Historia Augusta, one among several later sources, summarizes it in just a few words.

 …he [Hadrian] then appointed Catilius Severus governor of Syria, and proceeded to Rome by way of Illyricum.
 HA Had.
 5.10